fehmi/simply.js/docs/vue.md

   </p>
 </output>

-Changes made to one counter affect the both counters.
-This is because both instances reference the same global `count` value.
+Changes made to one counter affect both counters because both instances reference the same global `count` value.
 Now, navigate to a new page and return to this section to see how changes made to global data persist between page loads.

 ## Mounts

-Use `vueMounts` to specify DOM elements to mount as [Vue instances](https://vuejs.org/v2/guide/instance.html) and their associated options.
-Mount elements are specified using a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as the key with an object containing Vue options as their value.
+Use `vueMounts` to specify DOM elements to mount as [Vue instances](https://vuejs.org/v2/guide/instance.html) along with their associated options.
+Mount elements are specified using a [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) as the key, with an object containing Vue options as their value.
 Docsify will mount the first matching element in the main content area each time a new page is loaded.
 Mount element `data` is unique for each instance and will not persist as users navigate the site.

 ```js
 window.$docsify = {